Bembe people

-The Bembe people (or Babembe in the plural) are an ethnic group based in the eastern Democratic Republic of the Congo and western Katavi Region of Tanzania.
+The Bembe people (Babembe in the plural) are an ethnic group based in the eastern Democratic Republic of the Congo and western Kigoma Region of Tanzania.
 They live mainly in the territory of Fizi in South Kivu.
 The Bembe are also in the province of Tanganyika in the city of Kalemie.
 In 1991, the Bembe population of the DRC was estimated to number 252,000 and around 1.5 million in 2005.
-The Bembe people are a subgroup of The Mongo people.